 I will never get tired of being the organizer in our provincial getaway because my heart is always filled with joy when we are all together in a beautiful place like this.
 Indeed, It is a rewarding threat to see their happy faces having fun.
 For the remaining days of my sister and her family here in the Philippines, we will bring them next to Boracay, Albay, and Sorsogon for a more meaningful adventure.

 My good friend Alma prided the beautiful beaches in her hometown in Bolinao, the third class municipality in the province of Pangasinan.
 With this, we opted to stay for the night in Bolinao after my son’s 13th birthday celebration in Hundred Islands.
 Pao and the kids enjoyed much the sun and water fun and are all excited for another beach getaway.

-The Hundred Islands is a protected national park and is the prime attraction of Pangasinan.
-It is located in the city of Alaminos.
-Of the 124 islands only three were developed, Quezon Island, Lopez Island, and Governor’s Island.
+The Hundred Islands National Park, the prime attraction of Pangasinan is the first national park and a protected area located in Alaminos.
+Of the 124 islands, only four are developed for tourism: Quezon Island, Lopez Island, Marcos Island, and Governor Island.

 Manila Ocean Park is the country’s first world-class marine theme park.
 It is one of the chosen field-trip destinations of schools for its marine life education.
 It is located near Rizal Park in Manila.
 There are offered packages for the whole family to enjoy.

 We were rejuvenated after an hour of rest from roaming around and buying souvenirs and food in Coron town.
 The sea view from the window of Birang Guest House to where we will stay for four days was so delightfully refreshing.
 By 4:00 pm, we were fetched by our tricycle service referred by Ate Viring, the owner of the guest house.
 This is our first day in our dream destination and our initial activities are: to climb the iconic Mt.
 Tapyas and to swim in Maquinit Hot Spring.